The first time I ever tried rhubarb, it was a squishy mess inside a pie at a chain restaurant somewhere. I never wanted to eat it again.

 Try your hand at making a rhubarb jam or sauce, perfect for drizzling over or stirring into your ice cream.
 Maybe bake a crumble or spelt cake such as this one, also from Foodal.

 Wondering what else pie plant pairs well with?
 There are plenty of things that aren’t pie.
 For a full list of pairable foods, check out this article on using rhubarb in the kitchen, from Foodal.

 The available options are endlessly tart and tasty.

 By growing rhubarb in a container, you have more control over its growing conditions.
 And it makes a project for the kids to get involved in too.

 I’ll be sitting here hovering over my six little plants for the next two years, just waiting until the gorgeous day when I can harvest them for the first time.

 Until then, I’ll be making plenty of pie stops at Long Rifle Lodge, just off Mile 102 on the Glenn Highway in Chickaloon, Alaska (in case you ever visit!).

 What’s your favorite rhubarb treat?
-Let us know in the comments!
+Let us know in the comments section below!